Seancarpenter/Blog/blog/content/posts/concurrency_in_go.md

 date = "2020-01-10"
 featured_image = "posts/2020/concurrency_in_go/gopher.png"
 +++
-A brief and pragamatic introduction to concurrency in Go.

 ## Introduction
 Go (or Golang) is a relatively new language developed at Google that's garnered a lot of attention in the last few years for its simplicity, speed, and powerful concurrency features.
 In a rather short amount of time, a slew of extremely popular and performant applications have been built using Go.
 To name a few:
 - [Terraform](https://github.com/hashicorp/terraform): A configuration language and engine used to generate and manage cloud infrastructure.